vognev/cb/Readme.md

 # Cb
-JQuery plugin designed to allow paste image from clipboard.
+jQuery plugin designed to allow paste image from clipboard.
 Taken from a various sources.